dagster-io/dagster/docs/README.md

 ### Screenshots

-Most of the site's images are screenshots of Dagit.
+Most of the site's images are screenshots of Dagster's webserver.
 There is a semi-automated system in place to ease the generation and maintenance of screenshots.
 Screenshots are specified in "specs" which are stored in YAML files in the `screenshots` directory.
 This directory contains a "screenshot spec database", which is just a tree of YAML files that matches the hierarchical structure of `content`.
 These files are intended to be read by the command-line tool `dagit-screenshot`, which generates and writes screenshot image files to `next/public/images`.
 See `dagit-screenshot/README.md` for details.

 ## Navigation schema